 You need to prove to the client that the services you provide are worth both their time and money.
 In addition to showing the facts, it’s important to make them feel good about working with you.
 Trust is everything in the financial services industry, so it is important to make your clients feel at ease.

-- Value: Proving the value you provide is extremely important, because price won’t matter if you can’t prove that what you are offering is worth the money.
+Proving the value you provide is extremely important because the price won’t matter if you can’t prove that what you are offering is worth the money.

-- Contextual links: Everyone that visits your site is looking for something different, so you are dealing with a wide variety of personas, which means that different paths needs to be provided.
+Everyone that visits your site is looking for something different, so you are dealing with a wide variety of personas, which means that different paths need to be provided.
 Use in-context links to give all of your visitors options to go down their own path based on their unique needs.

-- Calls to action (CTAs): At the end of your visitors journey through your website, a CTA is an extremely important piece to the puzzle.
+At the end of your visitor’s journey through your website, a CTA is an extremely important piece to the puzzle.
 Where should the client go from here?
-You need to give them a next step to give them a very clear path about what needs to happen next in order to proceed.
+You need to give them the next step to give them a very clear path about what needs to happen next in order to proceed.

 Trust is everything when it comes to a customer and client relationship, especially in the financial services industry.
 Without trust, then everything you’ve read in this article is useless!
 How can you prove to your clients and prospects that you can be trusted?

-- Organization memberships: We see a lot of advisors do this on their websites.
-Including organization memberships on your site can often times show that your company is trustworthy, engaged and dedicated to the work that your doing.
+We see a lot of advisors do this on their websites.
+Including organization memberships on your site can oftentimes show that your company is trustworthy, engaged and dedicated to the work that you are doing.

-- Publish authoritative content: Publishing content that demonstrates your thought leadership in the industry is another great way to establish trust.
-By blogging regularly on topics of interest to your followers potential customers and clients can not only educate themselves but also position you as the expert.
+Publishing content that demonstrates your thought leadership in the industry is another great way to establish trust.
+By blogging regularly on topics of interest to your followers and potential customers and clients can not only educate themselves but also position you as the expert.

-- Include an “about us” page: Let visitors see who they will be working with at your firm.
+Let visitors see who they will be working with at your firm.
 When your clients and prospects are able to put a face to a name it humanizes your firm and makes your customers feel more at ease.
 Create an informative “about us” or “team” section that provides profiles of key people and outlines your mission and vision.
 Use these pages to tell your story and relate to your customers in a real way.
-In the below example Twenty Over Ten user, Criterion Capital Advisors, does a great job of showcasing their team and giving visitors a glimpse into the brains behind the brand on an “our team” page.
+In the below example Twenty Over Ten user, Criterion Capital Advisors, does a great job of showcasing their team and giving visitors a glimpse into the brains behind the brand on an “Our Team” page.